-- Medical services and supplies provided by physicians and other health care professionals in Section 5(a). - If you are enrolled in Medicare Part B, we will waive your calendar year deductible and coinsurance. - Surgical and anesthesia services provided by physicians and other health care professionals in Section 5(b). - If you are enrolled in Medicare Part B, we will waive your coinsurance. - Services provided by a hospital or other facility, and ambulance services in Section 5(c). - If you are enrolled in Medicare Part A, we will waive your inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance for outpatient hospital, ambulatory surgical center and ambulance. - Services provided by facilities and providers covered under Emergency services/ accidents in Section 5(d). - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided by mental health and substance abuse facilities and providers in Section 5(e). - If you are enrolled in Medicare Part A, we will waive the inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided under Prescription benefits in Section 5(f). - If you are enrolled in Medicare Part B, and purchase prescriptions and supplies through the Plan's prescription program, we do not waive the prescription program coinsurance or copay.
-However, if you purchase supplies from a Medicare Part B provider, the Plan will coordinate benefits and waive the deductible and coinsurance. - Services provided under Dental benefits in Section 5(h). - We do not waive the coinsurance under Dental benefits. - Private contract with your physician

-A physician may ask you to sign a private contract agreeing that you can be billed directly for services ordinarily covered by Original Medicare.
+- Medical services and supplies provided by physicians and other health care professionals in Section 5(a). - If you are enrolled in Medicare Part B, we will waive your calendar year deductible and coinsurance. - Surgical and anesthesia services provided by physicians and other health care professionals in Section 5(b). - If you are enrolled in Medicare Part B, we will waive your coinsurance. - Services provided by a hospital or other facility, and ambulance services in Section 5(c). - If you are enrolled in Medicare Part A, we will waive your inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance for outpatient hospital, ambulatory surgical center and ambulance. - Services provided by facilities and providers covered under Emergency services/ accidents in Section 5(d). - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided by mental health and substance abuse facilities and providers in Section 5(e). - If you are enrolled in Medicare Part A, we will waive the inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided under Prescription benefits in Section 5(f). - If you are enrolled in Medicare Part B, the Plan will coordinate benefits and waive the deductible, coinsurance and/or copayment for prescription drugs you purchase only at Network pharmacies. - If you are enrolled in Medicare Part B, the Plan will coordinate benefits and waive the deductible, coinsurance and/or copayment for colostomy, ostomy and diabetic supplies you purchase from any Medicare Part B provider. - Services provided under Dental benefits in Section 5(h). - We do not waive the coinsurance under Dental benefits. - Private contract with your physician A physician may ask you to sign a private contract agreeing that you can be billed directly for services ordinarily covered by Original Medicare.
 Should you sign an agreement, Medicare will not pay any portion of the charges, and we will not increase our payment.
 We will still limit our payment to the amount we would have paid after Original Medicare's payment.
-You may be responsible for paying the difference between the billed amount and the amount we paid.

-Medicare Advantage (Part C) If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
+You may be responsible for paying the difference between the billed amount and the amount we paid. - Medicare Advantage (Part C) If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
 These are private health care choices (like HMOs and regional PPOs) in some areas of the country.
 To learn more about Medicare Advantage plans, contact Medicare at 1-800-MEDICARE (1-800-633-4227) or at www.medicare.gov.